 Unstaffed outdoor activities such as disc golf, basketball, volleyball, shuffleboard, mini golf and tennis will be available.
 You may disinfect equipment with the wipes provided at each activity, or sign equipment out from the front desk that has been disinfected for you.
 If you would prefer not to use shared equipment, you are welcome to bring your own.

 Palmer activity center will be open each day as well, though masks must be worn, as it is a common indoor area.

 Adventure activities will continue to have age limits and require waivers.
 Cleaning and disinfecting protocols will be initiated by staff, to keep equipment safe for participants.

-The marina will be open Mon – Sat through Labor Day, then Saturdays through October 17, with canoes, kayaks, paddle boats, etc. available for use, weather permitting.
+The marina will be open Memorial Day through Labor Day (see the CampersApp for specific times), with canoes, kayaks, paddle boats, etc. available for use, weather permitting.
 All life jackets and paddles will be cleaned and disinfected between each guest use.
 If you would prefer not to use shared equipment, you may also bring your own United States Coast Guard approved Type II or Type III life jackets.

-Our main pool complex will be open through Labor Day.
+Our main pool complex will be open Memorial Day through Labor Day.
 Current Maryland guidelines require Sandy Cove to limit the number of guests at the pool to 125 people, as well as maintain appropriate physical distancing while on the pool deck.
-Pool hours are Mon - Sat, 1-5 pm.
 Towel service at the pool will be unavailable during the summer months.
 Please pack towels for you and/or your family to use at the pool.
-After Labor Day, the enclosed sports pool will be available, with a capacity of 26 people.
+Labor Day through Memorial Day, the enclosed sports pool will be available, with a capacity of 26 people.
+Please see the CampersApp for specific times.

 Because the situation with COVID-19 continues to change daily, we will adapt and adjust our protocols and procedures as we follow the guidance provided by the CDC and local health departments in our efforts to help keep our guests and staff safe.